trzewiczek/js-tutorial/README.md

 ## Data Modeling Continued

 Sometimes having a value and naming it is not enough.
 What if we want to deal with a collection of values, say all usernames in our system?
 What if we know that some pieces of information when put toghether create a new meaningful piece of information, say username and password as authentication credentials?
-For these scenarios JavaScript offers us _compound data types_ from which—for time being—we'll use only two: `Array` and `Object`.
+For these scenarios JavaScript offers us _compound data types_ from which—for the time being—we'll use only two: `Array` and `Object`.

 ### Arrays
 No matter how many hours people waste fighting each other in the Internet, `Array` is just a simple list of elements.